Skip to content

 On older models you needed a beta header for this.
 On 4.6 with adaptive thinking, it just happens.
 This is a big deal for Claude Code specifically, since most of what it does is chain tool calls together (read files, edit files, run commands).
 The model is reasoning between each step instead of planning everything upfront and hoping for the best.

 Want more Claude Code productivity tips?
-Check out my full breakdown of background tasks, MCPs, and my updated workflow.
+Check out the effort parameter breakdown and my full workflow.

 Footnotes